coder/coder/docs/about/architecture.md

 - Distributes and load balances traffic from agents and clients to _Coder Server_ replicas across zones.
 - Layer 7 load balancing.
-The load balancer can decrypt SSL traffic, and re-encrypt using internal certificate.
+The load balancer can decrypt SSL traffic, and re-encrypt using an internal certificate.
-- Sessions persistence (sticky sessions) can be disabled as _Coder Server_ instances are stateless.
+- Session persistence (sticky sessions) can be disabled as _Coder Server_ instances are stateless.
-- WebSocket and long-time connections must be supported.
+- WebSocket and long-lived connections must be supported.

 **Single sign-on**

-- Integrate with existing Single Sign-On (SSO) solution used within the organization, OAuth 2.0 or OpenID Connect standards are supported.
+- Integrate with existing Single Sign-On (SSO) solutions used within the organization organization via the supported OAuth 2.0 or OpenID Connect standards.
 - Learn more about [Authentication in Coder](../admin/auth.md).

 ### Multi-region architecture